 Received an email from a new racing fan who just started going to the track and betting the races.
-She told me someone told her never to bet on horses that wear front bandages.
+She told me someone told her never to bet on horses that wear front wraps.

 Here’s the deal.
 Many horses run with four bandages, some trainers run all their horses in bandages.
 Depending on the trainer and who taught them, it’s a matter of preference.